vickonrails/100-days-of-react/week3/README.md

     <Route to="/" render={(props)=><Component {...props} attr={value}>}/>
 ```

-This way, we can pass data to `Route` children withou loosing our soul.
+This way, we can pass data to `Route` children without losing our souls.

 Have a great day and checkout [day 14](https://github.com/vickOnRails/100-days-of-react/tree/master/week2#day-14).